JohanEngelen/johanengelen.github.io/_posts/2017-12-25-LDC-and-AddressSanitizer.md

     #0 0x1081ece5b in _Dmain atomic.d:389
 ```

-The ASan output is harder to correlate with the source code because the call to `core.atomic.atomicStore` is inlined even at `-O0` because of `pragma(inline, true)`.
+In this case the ASan output is harder to correlate with the source code because the call to `core.atomic.atomicStore` is inlined even at `-O0` because of `pragma(inline, true)`.
 I'm on OSX, so I need to run `dsymutil` on the `asan_2` binary first.
 Then after adding `llvm-symbolizer` to the path, I get a better stack trace that does show `_Dmain` calling `core.atomic.atomicStore`:

 ```
 =================================================================